andreaferretti/memo/README.md

 * one can only memoize functions of a single argument, altough one can convert any function in this form by using a tuple argument
 * the argument type has to implement ``hash``, since it will be used as key in a hashtable

 An example of the first issue would be memoizing the Levenshtein distance for strings, as it is a function of two arguments.
-It cna be done like this:
+It can be done like this:

     import memo